 tool 2.0 then uses the FEFFECTIVE value entered here.

-enlarged Z-profile plot.
-The PDN tool 2.0 switches to this tab when you click on
+the enlarged Z-profile plot.
+The PDN tool 2.0 switches to this tab when you

 PCB decoupling keeps the PDN ZEFF smaller than ZTARGET with the properly chosen PCB capacitor combination up to the